Please enable JavaScript in your browser to use this page.

 Through-traffic restrictions - project timeline

 Through-traffic restriction trials are part of the wider Liveable Neighbourhood (LN) programme.
-Where the trials are successful, we hope to progress these schemes ahead of other LN developments.
+Where the trials are successful, they are progressed ahead of other LN developments.

 The aim is to create a safer, healthier environment for walking, cycling, and playing outside to improve public health and well-being.

-During the trials we ran an ongoing six-month public consultation, monitored the traffic impacts and conducted an ‘end-point’ survey with residents living on or near the trials in October 2023.
+During the trials we ran an ongoing six-month public consultation, monitored the traffic impacts and conducted an ‘end-point’ survey with residents living on or near the trials.

 Reports on the outcomes of these surveys are available below.